The Wurzels: The Wurzels

 In 2011, BBC Four started a series of repeats of the popular long-running programme Top of The Pops, starting with 1976 and a programme dedicated to that year.
 Two of the Wurzels, Budd and Banner were interviewed as part of that programme with their first performance on the programme (1976) being screened.
 In the same month, the BBC's The One Show included an item on the story of the "Combine Harvester" song, featuring further interviews with Budd and Banner and extracts from the 1976 promotional film.

 In 2014, they released a new song "The Mendip Windfarm Song" inspired by a local protest about wind turbines being constructed near the Wurzel HQ in Laverton.

 In 2015, the Wurzels teamed up with the Farm Safety Foundation with a rewrite of "Combine Harvester", focussing on Farm Safety.
 The song was accompanied by a light-hearted video produced by students from Moreton Morrell College, drawing attention to the various dangers on the farm.

 In February 2016, the band performed at Camden Market in London.
 The day after, the BBC released never before seen footage of the band from 1967, with Adge Cutler larking around in Bristol City Centre.

 Prior to the COVID-19 lockdown in 2020, the Wurzels had played shows two to three times a week for nearly 50 years.

 The band were the subject of a Burst Radio celebration, 'The Wurzels: From A to Z', in November 2021.

+John Morgan, the bands drummer, contracted COVID-19 and died in hospital, aged 80, in December 2021.

+In May 2026 the band released a single, 'Wurzel Me Up!' written by artificial intelligence.
+Budd commented "We realised that it was a long time since we had written a new pop tune.
+We needed some 'cutting-hedge' technology" and in response to potential plagiarism concerns; "We don't agree with plagiarism in any form without some form of remuneration and so, in this case, we have strived to only plagiarise ourselves."
+Despite this, Bristol 24/7 published an opinion piece criticising the single's use of AI, and its use within the wider music industry.